Paralegal Course Descriptions

 LEGAL 217: Land Use and Zoning Law

-Credits: 1.0This course is an introduction to the system of laws that regulatethe use and development of public and private real estate.
-Zoning,the most common form of land use regulation, is covered, as well as other land use topics, including include eminent domain, regulatory takings, historic preservation, growth management, open space preservation, redevelopment, inclusionary housing, and environmental regulations.
+Credits: 1.0This course introduces the laws regulating public and private real estate use and development.
+Zoning, the most common form of land use regulation, is covered, as well as other land use topics, including eminent domain, regulatory takings, historic preservation, growth management, open space preservation, redevelopment, inclusionary housing, and environmental regulations.

 Course Level Objectives